 The input circuits can be damaged by electrostatic discharge (ESD).
 Therefore, avoid applying static discharges to the front-panel input connectors.
 Before connecting any coaxial cable to the connectors, momentarily short the center and outer conductors of the cable together.
-Avoid touching the frontpanel input connectors without first touching the frame of the instrument.
+Avoid touching the front-panel input connectors without first touching the frame of the instrument.
 Be sure that the instrument is properly earth-grounded to prevent buildup of static charge.
-Refer to "Electrostatic Discharge Information" on page 5-12.
+Refer to "Electrostatic Discharge Information" on page 5-7.

-The Agilent 83487A Optical/Electrical Plug-In Module
+The Agilent 83486A Optical/Electrical Plug-In Module

-The Agilent 83487A incorporates two measurement channels, one optical and one electrical.
+The Agilent 83486A optical/electrical plug-in module incorporates two measurement channels, one optical and one electrical.
 The electrical channel has two selectable bandwidth settings.
 In the lower bandwidth mode of 12.4 GHz, oscilloscope noise performance is excellent, while the 20 GHz mode allows greater fidelity for high speed signals.
 The calibrated, integrated optical channel has over 2.85 GHz bandwidth and allows easy, precise measurements of single-mode or multimode optical signals.

 The integrated optical channel reduces electrical mismatch loss variation by eliminating signal distorting cables and connectors associated with the use of external receivers in order to accurately characterize optical waveforms.
 The optical channel is calibrated to provide both accurate display of the received optical waveform in optical power units and measurement of the signal's average power.
-In addition, the User Cal feature provides for consistent accuracy at any wavelength between 750 nm and 860 nm using a source and power meter.
+In addition, the User Cal feature provides for consistent accuracy at any wavelength between 1000 nm and 1600 nm using a source and power meter.

-The Agilent 83487A also is a calibrated reference receiver that is measured to conform to specifications for Fibre Channel (FC) 1063 and Gigabit Ethernet for transmitter compliance testing.
+The Agilent 83486A optical/electrical plug-in module also is a calibrated SONET/SDH reference receiver that is measured to conform to ITU-TS G.957 and TANWT-000253 frequency response requirements (Option 040) or to reference receiver specifications for Fibre Channel (FC) 1063 and Gigabit Ethernet for transmitter compliance testing (Option 041).
 By pressing a front-panel key or issuing an GPIB command, a filter is inserted or removed from the measurement channel by a very repeatable Agilent Technologies microwave switch.
-The switch removes the potential variability and the time wasted by manually inserting and removing the filter, and maximizes measurement repeatability.
+The switch removes the potential variability and the time wasted by manually inserting and removing the filter when alternating between high-fidelity waveform characterization and SONET/SDH compliance testing.

 The electrical measurement channel may be used to perform measurements on tributary electrical signals, to evaluate receiver performance in transceiver testing, for measurements with Agilent Technologies' wide range of external optical receivers, or for general purpose measurements.
-The Agilent 83487A provides: